TouringSFO was http://geocities.com/touringsfo

 Ocean and San José avenues

-Bernal Heights Boulevard
+Bernal Heights.
+Boulevard

 Presidio Boulevard